Frequently Asked Questions

 Do I need special insurance or immunizations?

-Student travelers on international seminars must have health insurance for medical services provided outside the U.S. Travel insurance through the Student Health Plan or comparable coverage is also needed.
+Student travelers on international seminars must have health insurance for medical services provided outside the U.S. Travel insurance is recommended, but not required.
 Immunizations depend on the itinerary, and are listed on the specific program page.
 Details on these requirements, and obtaining travel immunizations, insurance or documents like a new passport are found in the Travel Handbook.

 What options are there?